janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id.md

 ~~~

 When a NETCONF server receives a get-config or get-data request
-containing a client specified etag attribute, there are several
+containing an element with a client specified etag attribute, there
-different cases:
+are several different cases:

 * The element is not a versioned element, i.e. the server does not
 maintain an etag value for this element.
 In this case, the server